-COMMITTE E MEETINGS DIRECTORS' MEETINGS DUE DILIGENCE COMMITTEE REMUNERATION AUDIT Number IIVUS Number COMMITTEE Number COMMITTEE eligible to attend Number Attended eligible to attend Number Attended eligible to attend Number Attended Number eligible to attend Number Attended Robert Gardner 1 1 , , nmittee, Audit Committee and I of Directors.
-The Directors Paul Piercy 1 1 believe the Company is not currently of a size nor are its affairs of complexity as to warrant the establishment of these separate comm Mr Jay Stephenson 1 1 Accordingly, all matters capable of delegation to such committ by the full Board of Directors. re considered Duncan M ^c Bain 1 1
+COMMITTEE MEETINGS DIRECTORS' DUE DILIGENCE REMUNERATION COMMITTEE AUDIT MEET TINGS COMMITTEE COMM NITTEE Number eligible to attend Number Attended Number eligible to attend Number Attended Number eligible to attend Number Attended Number eligible to attend Number Attended Robert Gardner 2 2 At the date of this report, the Remuneration Committee, Audit Committee a Nomination Committee comprise the full Board of Directors.
+The Directors belie Paul Piercy 2 2 the Company is not currently of a size nor are its affairs of such complexity of warrant the establishment of these separate committees.
+Accordingly, all made capable of delegation to such committees are considered by the full Boar Directors. , , Jay Stephenson 2 2 full Board of

-11. Indemnifying Officers Or Auditor
+11. Indemnifying Officers or Auditor